Who we are

 - 25 million people have access to clean toilets thanks to BRAC’s sanitation entrepreneurs

-- Over 600,000 rural poor women being organised through 11,234 Polli Shomaj and 1,217 Union Shomaj; Nearly 4.3 million people reached per year by our 376 popular theatre teams in Bangladesh only
+- More than 600,000 rural poor women being organised through 11,234 Polli Shomaj and 1,217 Union Shomaj; BRAC's 376 popular theatre teams – in Bangladesh only – have reached nearly 4.3 million people.

 - 101,222 human rights and legal education graduates and 19,252 local community leaders’ workshop participants